 Similarly, focusing on mass, space and gravity, he realized that since neither gravity nor mass can change, the only explanation was that space changes shape.
 So, Ken Wheeler’s exalted technique of negation led Einstein to the groundbreaking discoveries the Angry Photographer despises.

-Porphyry outlined the logical fallacies theurgy entails in a letter we still have.
-One of his objections was the notion that humans can tell gods what to do.
+Plotinus’s pupil and successor Porphyry further outlined theurgy’s logical fallacies in a letter we still have.
+One of his numerous objections was the notion that humans can tell gods what to do.

 As he put it, “It perplexes me greatly to form a conception how they who are invoked as superior beings are likewise commanded like inferiors.”
 He’s far from the only one who’s felt perplexed by this nonsense over the centuries.

-The main source of the Angry Photographer’s attachment to theurgy seems to be an obscure book by a later thinker named Iamblichus, called De Mysteriis.
-Iamblichus broke with conventional neoplatonism by promoting a superstitious embrace of the magical thinking behind theurgy.
+The main source of the Angry Photographer’s attachment to theurgy’s superstitions seems to be an obscure book by a later thinker named Iamblichus, called De Mysteriis.
+Iamblichus broke with Plotinus and Porphyry, drawing on magic charms and spells from theurgy’s cruder ceremonies.

 As classical scholar E.R.
 Dodds wrote, “De Mysteriis is a manifesto of irrationalism, an assertion that salvation is found not in reason but in ritual.”
 He goes on to say, “So far as we can judge, the procedures of theurgy were broadly similar to vulgar magic.”